I remember a day I spent at the Shanghai 1933 Slaughterhouse.

 Nevertheless, just walking between the subway station and the slaughterhouse I was lucky enough to find some very nice morning light for some street photography in an interesting old area of Shanghai.
-It’s these photos that I’m showing you now.

 For the header shot, the whitewashed wall caught my eye and made me think of waiting for someone to walk by and capture them mid-step and mid-picture.

 When nobody came, I had to improvise and borrow a bicycle from outside a noodle shop just out of shot.

 I returned it after.

 The chair on the pavement really stood out to me, and was well lit as you can see by its shadow.